isabroch/fetch-fallback-umd/README.md

 In the case of `del()`, **result** returns the status code - i.e. `204`.

-Fetch Fallback is an async function, so accessing results should be done either via async/await or .then() or Promises.
+Fetch Fallback is an async function, so accessing results should be done via `async/await` or `then()`.

 ```js
 xfetch.get(resource)